 The VBS organic aerosol (OA) chemistry/partitioning module is selected when the SOA keyword is set to "VBS" in the chemistry parameters input file.
-VBS works with the 2-mode CF size option but is not currently compatible with the CMU sectional size option.
+VBS works with the 2-mode CF size option.

 The VBS approach (Donahue et al., 2006; Robinson et al., 2007) provides a unified framework for gas-aerosol partitioning and chemical aging of both POA and SOA.
 It uses a set of semi-volatile OA species with volatility equally spaced in a logarithmic scale (the basis set).
 VBS member species are allowed to react further in the atmosphere (chemical aging) to describe volatility changes (i.e., shifting between volatility bins).
 First generation VBS models use one-dimensional basis sets (1-D VBS) wherein organic compounds are grouped only by volatility and thus are unable to describe varying degrees of oxidation observed in atmospheric OA of similar volatility.
-To overcome this shortcoming, a two dimensional VBS (2-D VBS) was developed where organic compounds are grouped by oxidation state as well as volatility (Donahue et al., 2011, 2012).
+To overcome this shortcoming, a two dimensional VBS (2-D VBS) was developed where organic compounds are grouped by oxidation state as well as volatility (Donahue et al.,

+2011, 2012).
 However, use of 2-D VBS in a 3-D PGM has been limited due to high computational cost.